w3c/cogai/README.md

 This has been implemented as an open source JavaScript library and used as the basis for an [evolving suite of demos](demos/README.md).

 New work is underway on vector space approaches inspired by human cognition and the advances in generative AI.
-This will mimic human language processing (sequential, hierarchical and predictive), implicit and explicit memory, continual learning, and type 1 and 2 cognition.
+This will mimic human language processing (sequential, hierarchical and predictive), implicit and explicit memory, continual learning, and Type 1 and 2 cognition.
 This is being implemented in Python and PyTorch.
+Language processing uses retained feedback connections in conjunction with a small sliding window to mimic the buffering limitations of the phonological loop.
+Type 2 cognition features a vector based implementation of chunks and rules.
+Explicit memory (episodic and encyclopaedic) is based upon a vector database designed to mimic characteristics of human memory (forgetting curve, spreading activation and spacing effect).

 ## Long Term Aims